 My creative path has gone through several stages:

-1. Realistic works — striving for accuracy in depiction, mainly oil landscapes (detail elaboration, composition, color solutions).
+1. Realistic works — striving for accuracy of depiction, mainly oil landscapes (detail elaboration, composition, color scheme).

-2. Synthesis of realism and abstraction, blending of other styles — preserving recognizable images with free interpretation of form and color, semantic emphasis on details or perspective.
+2. Synthesis of realism and abstraction, mixing other styles — preserving recognizable images with free interpretation of form and color, semantic emphasis on details or perspective.

-3. Abstract-symbolic stage — experiments with expressing sensations, feelings, philosophical ideas through non-objective and symbolic painting, perception projections, working with various media.
+3. Abstract-symbolic stage — experiments with depicting sensations, feelings, philosophical ideas through non-objective and symbolic painting, projections of perception, working with different media.

 Sources of inspiration